-I was recently asked by the Almeida Theatre company to answer a few questions about myself and my point of view.
-I wasn’t sure what to do with what I had written to them, so thought I might publish the questions and my answer here out of interest.
+I was recently asked by the Almeida Theatre company to answer a few questions about myself and my view of the government’s welfare reform programme.

 2. Could you tell us (assuming we know nothing about it) how collective cuts are impacting the lives of disabled people and how they are being targeted by the government?